Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 ### **Space Requirements**

-Setting up your CNC woodworking area requires careful planning, as you'll quickly find you can use more space than just for the machine itself.
-Know that you can start off with a simple CNC machine on a table, some simple hand tools and still have success.
+Setting up your CNC woodworking machine doesn't take up much space at all.
+You can mount it to a workbench, a table, under the table, or even the wall.
+You can keep your bits in a drawer and begin carving right away!
+As you progress in skill and project complexity, you'll find you can use more space than just for the machine itself.
+Know that you can start off with a simple CNC machine on a table, some simple hand tools and still have great success.

-Let's check out a cramped single car garage shop and explore some things to consider:
+Let's check out a full single car garage shop and explore some things to consider:

 ![](/_images/_lmmk2/_the-basics/lmk2_prep_shop_pic2.jpg "Note the two blue arrows indicating this shop has installed a separate power line on the ceiling"){.aligncenter .size-medium}